 Queuing Up is Essential

-When riding trains in Japan, queuing up is a crucial etiquette.
+When riding trains in Japan, queuing up is one of the crucial train etiquettes.
 Japanese people highly value order and an organized environment, so when waiting at train stations, they automatically form queues to ensure a fair and orderly boarding process.
 This cultural practice allows passengers to enter train cars in an organized manner, preventing crowding and chaos.

 Upon arriving at the station, you’ll see passengers already queuing up at designated spots on the platform.
 Please adhere to this order and join the line at the end.
 Avoid attempting to cut in line or push other passengers, as such behavior is considered impolite and unwelcome.
 Also, be mindful not to occupy other people’s waiting spaces, leaving enough room for other passengers to use.